Autofill Help

 (?<!first|last)name

-This will, for example, match "fullname" and "username", but NOT "firstname" or "lastname" (you can create this rule and see it in action on the Practice Form).
+This will, for example, match "fullname" and "username", but NOT "firstname" or "lastname" (you can create this rule and see it in action on the Practice Form). - Value: The nature of this value changes depending on what field type is selected in the Type column.

 - If Type = Text or Password, then enter the text that is to be autofilled.